Plan your visit

 At the start time of your program, we will meet you at the Potter Museum of Art foyer.

 The Potter Museum of Art is open 11am-5pm, Tuesday to Friday.
-So, if your excursion starts outside these times and you arrive early, please give us a call on 03 8344 1420.
+If your excursion starts outside these times and you arrive early, please give us a call on 03 8344 1420.

 Accessibility